cysouw/diathesis/text/c08_infinitive.md

 ### *brauchen + Infinitiv* Negative obligation {#sec:infinitive-brauchen}

 The verb *brauchen* 'to need' is typically used with *zu-Infinitiv* with some kind of negation or a modal particle like *nur* or *bloß* [@next a], see [@sec:zuinfinitive-brauchen].
 However, it also occurs without *zu* [@next b].
-Whether there is any semantic difference between these two options needs more in-depth investigation.
-Used without *zu* it seems only logical to include *brauchen* in the set of modal verbs [cf. @duden2009: 556].
+Without *zu* it seems to be more typically used in sentences without objects.
+Whether there is any semantic difference between the usage with or without *zu* needs more in-depth investigation.
+When it is used without *zu* it seems only logical to include *brauchen* in the set of modal verbs [cf. @duden2009: 556].
 The light verb *brauchen* is similar to the modal verbs in that it induces an IPP *Ersatzinfinitiv* [@next c].

 ::: ex
 - Du brauchst nur noch zu unterschreiben.